linux-riscv/tuxrun/docs/install-pypi.md

 # Installing from PyPI

-!!! note
 - TuxRun requires Python 3.6 or newer.
 - The default runtime is podman, you should install it.

 To install TuxRun on your system globally: